daajoe/GPUSAT/README.md

 *    --maxBagSize,-m <size>          : <size> maximum size of a bag before splitting it\n"
 *    --kernelDir,-c <kerneldir>      : <kerneldir> path to the directory containing the kernel files\n"
 *    --help,-h                       : prints this message\n";
+*    --weighted                      : calculates the weighted model count of the formula